-3.3 Professional Practice
+2.4 Professional Practice

 A key objective of any engineering program is to provide graduates with the tools necessary to begin the professional practice of engineering.
-As indicated earlier, an important guiding principle for this document is "The education of all software engineering students must include student experiences with the professional practice of software engineering."
+As indicated in Chapter 3, an important guiding principle for this document is "The education of all software engineering students must include student experiences with the professional practice of software engineering."
 The content and nature of such experiences are discussed in subsequent chapters, while this section provides rationale and background for the inclusion of professional practice elements in a software engineering curriculum.

-3.3.1 Rationale
+2.4.1 Rationale

-Engineers have special obligations that require them to apply specialist knowledge on behalf of members of society who do not themselves have such knowledge.
-All of the characteristics of engineering discussed above relate, directly or indirectly, to the professional practice of engineering.
-Those most directly relevant to professional practice speak to the need for "communications and teamwork skills", "ethical and professional principles", "engineering productivity and quality", "work in a disciplined and systematic manner", "responsibility to society" and the expectation that engineers continue to "update their knowledge about new methods, techniques and technology."
+Professionals have special obligations that require them to apply specialist knowledge on behalf of members of society who do not themselves have such knowledge.
+All of the characteristics of engineering discussed section 2.3.1 relate, directly or indirectly, to the professional practice of engineering.
 Employers of graduates from engineering programs often speak to these same needs [Denning 1992].
-Each year, the National Association of Colleges and Employers conducts a survey to determine what qualities employers were asked to rate the importance of candidate qualities and skills on a five-point scale, with five being "extremely important" and one being "not important."
-Communication skills (4.7 average), honesty/integrity (4.7), teamwork skills (4.6), interpersonal skills (4.5), motivation/initiative (4.5), and strong work ethic (4.5) were the most desired characteristics.
+Each year, the National Association of Colleges and Employers conducts a survey to determine what qualities employers consider most important in applicants seeking employment [NACE 2003].
+In 2003, employers were asked to rate the importance of candidate qualities and skills on a five-point scale, with five being "extremely important" and one being "not important."
+Communication skills (4.7 average), honesty/integrity (4.7), teamwork skills (4.6), interpersonal skills (4.5), motivation and initiative (4.5), and strong work ethic (4.5) were the most desired characteristics.

 The dual challenges of society's critical dependence on the quality and cost of software, and the relative immaturity of software engineering, make attention to professional practice issues even more important to software engineering programs than many other engineering programs.
 Graduates of software engineering programs need to arrive in the workplace equipped to meet these challenges and to help evolve the software engineering discipline into a more professional and accepted state.
-Like other engineering professionals, software engineers need to seek quantitative data on which to base decisions, yet also be able to function effectively in an environment of ambiguity and avoid the limitations of over-simplified or unverified "formula-based" modeling.
+Like other engineering professionals, when appropriate and feasible, software engineers need to seek quantitative data on which to base decisions, yet also be able to function effectively in an environment of ambiguity and avoid the limitations of over-simplified or unverified "formula-based" modeling.

-3.3.2 Software Engineering Code of Ethics and Professional Practices
+2.4.2 Software Engineering Code of Ethics and Professional Practices